Does Hiring a BS/MD Consultant Make Your Application Stronger?

 The feedback no one wants to give

-Here is the part that makes this so hard to fix from inside the market.
-The thing that would actually help this student is hearing the hard truth, kindly and clearly: this essay sounds like everyone else's, you come across stiff in the room, the reason you are giving for medicine reads as borrowed.
-That honest feedback is the scarce, valuable thing.
-And it is exactly the feedback a paid consultant is least able to give.
+Section titled “The feedback no one wants to give”Here is the part that makes this so hard to fix when a family is paying for help.
+The thing that would help this student is hearing the hard truth, kindly and clearly: this essay sounds like everyone else’s, you come across stiff in the room, the reason you are giving for medicine sounds borrowed.
+That candid feedback is the scarce, valuable thing, and it is exactly the feedback a paid consultant is least equipped to give.

 Think about the incentives.
 A helper whose relationship depends on the family feeling good is structurally bad at telling a seventeen-year-old they sound robotic.
 It is uncomfortable, it risks the rapport, and it is so much easier to smooth the sentences and say it looks great.
 So the polish goes up, the truth stays unspoken, and the student never gets the one note that would have changed things.